 9. Measure Time

 The length of time a customer spends in each stage of their journey will also be shown in a successful customer journey map.

 Does an average call take 15 minutes, or is it done in an hour?
 How long did it take for a customer to decide to purchase your products from the first time they interacted with your brand?

 Great customer journey maps recognize the importance of time in the customer experience.
 They build solutions with these considerations in mind.

 The overarching story that a customer journey map is telling should be obvious at first glance.
 An effective map, however, should also be designed to be studied with its nuances revealed once poured over.

-A customer journey map that truly holds value should allow you to dive deeper into the story.
+A customer journey map that truly holds customer lifetime value should allow you to dive deeper into the story.
 It should be rich in detail as it conveys freely, clearly, and effectively the entire customer journey and experience.